 - Discogs.com reviews (they don’t have ratings), and

 - Critical reviews in journals such as The Quietus and Pitchfork, and

-- The availability and visual appeal of the album’s artwork
+- The visual appeal of the album’s artwork

 So, you can see that the albums are chosen objectively and are not just my favorites – although many are!
 I should also point out that I try to listen to every album that gets catalogued.
 Many of them are old friends but many of them I’m discovering and enjoying for the first time.

 We’ve worked hard to catalogue forgotten gems from Australia and New Zealand.
 Country lists can be seen using the ‘Country’ drop-down option in the Catalogue.
 Check out these links..